 Coligny Beach Park

 Looking for a spot to relax and watch the world go by in Hilton Head?
-Coligny Beach Park is Hilton Head Island’s most popular beach.
-With its warm water and white-sand beach, it’s one of the most popular places to go in Hilton Head.
+Coligny Beach Park is, with its warm water and white sands, Hilton Head Island’s most popular beach.

-Depending on the time of year, you might even find yourself lucky enough to spot a pod of dolphins playing in the water.
-Large dolphin pod sightings are most common in spring and winter.
-Smaller pods are visible throughout the rest of the year.
+Depending on the time of year, you might be lucky enough to spot a pod of dolphins playing in the water.
+Large dolphin pod sightings are most common in spring and winter, while smaller pods are visible throughout the rest of the year.

 Children and adults alike can also make the most of the nearby amenities.
 In the area, you’ll find both changing rooms and shower rooms.

 After your beach adventure, head back to Coligny Circle to explore the shops and restaurants around Coligny Plaza.

 PRO TIP: Marvel at Hilton Head’s marine beauty on a 1.5-hour Guided Dolphin Tour!

 Looking to see as much wildlife as you can and get back to nature?
 Make your way to Pinckney Island National Wildlife Refuge.
 This beautiful nature park is home to a diverse array of animals and is a fantastic escape from the bustle of town for travelers.

 At Pinckney Island National Wildlife Refuge, opportunities for wildlife photography await around every corner.
 Keep your eyes peeled for a chance to see many different species, including wading and migratory birds, alligators, and white-tailed deer.

 The route also doubles as one of the best bike trails on Hilton Head Island, offering views that are difficult to beat.
 If you’re lucky, you might even spot a bald eagle on your ride!